Did you know around 1 in 10 people are looking after a family member or friend who is ill, frail or has a disability, which means they are a Carer?

 At our practice, we hold a lot of useful information in our Carers folder and on the notice board which can be found in the patient waiting area.

 Please ask at Reception or phone the main surgery number for more information.
-We have two Carers links within the practice (Jen and Kim) who will be happy to offer you any help and advice they can, but if they are not available please leave your details and they will get back to you.
+We have a Carer link within the practice, Kim, who will be happy to offer you any help and advice they can, but if they are not available please leave your details and they will get back to you.